Seraaron/agora/srd/subsystems/Rhetorical Fallacies.md

 ### Rhetorical Fallacies

 You will have probably noticed in the social move descriptions — but also in the [[Social Discourse]] system in general — a number of references to various rhetorical devices.
 These are tools you can use to help you raise points and make your arguments.
-If you're not familiar, then this is all part of the so-called _[art of persuasion](https://en.wikipedia.org/wiki/Rhetoric)_.
+If you're not familiar, then this is all part of the so-called _['art of persuasion'](https://en.wikipedia.org/wiki/Rhetoric)_.

 **The social discourse system _doesn't_ model the platonic ideal of rhetorical debate**.
 Indeed, there are times when using such fallacies is actually rewarded.
 A fallacy is a type of deception that  discourages an open exchange of ideas.
 They instead try to distract or mislead using flawed reasoning.